-Cookies don’t get much easier than slice-and-bake and with this recipe, you will have three different varieties ready to to bake and enjoy as needed.
+Cookies don’t get any easier than slice-and-bake and with this recipe, you'll have three different varieties ready to to bake and enjoy as needed.

-Cranberry Orange is fruity, citrusy, and colorful, with bits of cranberry speckling the cookies.
+Cranberry Orange is fruity, citrus-y, and colorful, with bits of cranberry speckling the cookies.

 Toffee Espresso has a distinct coffee flavor with the added sweet crunch of toffee bits.